 This is a Guide to the major categories of items and materials in the Roger Williams University School of Law Archives.
 A separate Register contains the box and folder listing of all items in the R.W.U.
-Archives to date and is maintained by the Instruction & Outreach/Research Librarian.
+Archives to date and is maintained by the Catalog Librarian.

 Academic Calendars, Course Listings, and Examinations Schedules

 Academic Calendars, Course Listings, and Examinations Schedules are generated by the Associate Dean of Academic Affairs and collected comprehensively.
 In addition, descriptions of the courses offered are provided.
-Recently, these items have been printed from the School of Law website as they are no longer being distributed in paper.
+These items have been printed from the School of Law website as they are no longer being distributed in paper.

 Collected are brochures about the joint degree programs and the Honors Program.
 There are two joint degree programs with the University of Rhode Island: JD/Master of Marine Affairs and JD/Master of Science in Labor Relations & Human Resources.
-There is a JD/Master of Science in Criminal Justice with Roger Williams University.
-The Honors Program provides seminars, clinics, international training, and externships to qualified students.
+There are currently three joint degree programs with Roger Williams University: JD/Master of Science in Criminal Justice; JD/Master of Science in Historic Preservation; and, JD/Master of Science in Cyber Security The Honors Program provides seminars, clinics, international training, and externships to qualified students.

 Academic Support Programs